Calder\'on-Zygmund operators in the Bessel setting for all possible type indices: Kernel estimates

 Finally, using the estimates

 and the fact that $\sup_{z \geq 0} z^\alpha e^{-z} < \infty$ for a fixed $\alpha \ge 0$, we get the asserted bound.

 \end{proof}

 In the next lemma only values of $p \in \{ 1,2,\infty \}$ will be needed for our purposes.
-However, using the result with $p \in (2,\infty)$ allows us to obtain the standard estimates for more general Littlewood-Paley-Stein type $g$-functions, for instance $g_{m,k,r}^{\lambda,W}$ investigated in \cite{BCN}.
+However, using the result with $p \in (2,\infty)$ would lead to obtain the standard estimates for more general Littlewood-Paley-Stein type $g$-functions, for instance $g_{m,k,r}^{\lambda,W}$ investigated in \cite{BCN}.

 \begin{lem} Assume that $\lambda \in (-1\slash 2 , \infty)^{n}$, $1 \le p \le \infty$, $W \in \mathbb{R}$ and $C>0$.
 Further, let $\eps \in \{ 0,1 \}^{n}$ and $\vt, \vr \in \{ 0,1,2 \}^{n}$ be such that $\vt \le 2 \eps$ and $\vr \le 2 \eps$.
 Given $u \ge 0$, we consider the function $\Upsilon_u \colon \R \times \R \times \mathbb{R}_+ \to \mathbb{R}$ defined by